Healthy economies and healthy communities depend on each other.

 The first phase of this initiative involved the release of a province-wide Quality of Life Index measuring trends across 60 indicators between 1994 and 2014.
 It also describes how we've performed as a province compared to Canada over that time.

-In the second phase, starting in late April 2019, we will conduct a province-wide Quality of Life Survey.
-Thousands of Nova Scotians will tell us how they feel they are doing across the eight domains.
+In the second phase, we conducted Nova Scotia’s first Quality of Life Survey.
+Thousands of Nova Scotians told us how they feel they are doing across the eight domains.
 This up-to-the-minute data will be broken out regionally, and also help us understand the quality of life of people who often feel unheard.

 After that, the long-term work begins for anyone and everyone who wants to join groups that work with the data to make change.

-April 29th, 2019: Nova Scotia Quality of Life Survey Launch
+April 29, 2019: Nova Scotia Quality of Life Survey launch

-2020 and Beyond: Local and Provincial Forums Convene to lay the Foundation for Action
+2020 and Beyond: Local and Provincial forums gather to lay the foundation for action